harveydevereux/warwick-hpc-repohack/README.md

 ### ReproHacking

-A run of the repo's example "example_ran" as is can be found in this archive, complete with all output and code after running ``` ./run_simulation.sh droplet_impact_plate -n 8```
+A run of the repo's example "example_ran" as is can be found in this archive, complete with all output and code after running ``` ./run_simulation.sh droplet_impact_plate 8```

 https://github.com/harveydevereux/warwick-hpc-repohack/blob/master/example-clean-repo.tar.gz